 NobleMotion Dance (NMD) is a 501(c)3 non-profit organization incorporated in 2009.
-While NMD is relatively young, Artistic Directors Andy and Dionne Noble have been creatively collaborating and producing dance for over 15 years.
+For nearly 20 years, the artistic directors, Andy and Dionne Noble, have collaborated creatively to produce many evening length works.
 Their repertory includes over 90 creative works ranging in themes from interpersonal dynamics to social commentary.
 Known for integrating theater and technology, their work has toured nationally and received critical acclaim.

 Andy Noble & Dancers’ resume includes performances at Seattle’s Northwest New Works series and the Western Washington Performing Arts Series.
 They were invited to perform in New York City by Astrid Von Ussar for the show “The Dance Gallery – Intimate” as part of The Performance Project @ University Settlement.
 In 2006, they were a featured company at the Northwest Regional American College Dance Festival and again in 2008 were selected to perform at the Southeast Regional ACDF for The A.W.A.R.D.
 Show!
 Florida Edition.

 After settling in Texas, Andy and Dionne Noble decided to rename the company NobleMotion Dance (NMD) and incorporate as a non-for-profit organization.
 NMD had its debut in Houston’s Big Range Dance Festival in June 2009 and was met with critical success.
 Critic Neil Ellis Orts stated, “the company exhibits an extraordinary athleticism…NobleMotion Dance is a name to watch.”
 Invitations to perform as a part of Dance Houston, Weekend of Texas Contemporary Dance, and the JCC’s Triple Focus followed shortly after.
 Critic Nancy Wozny hailed, “NobleMotion emerged as the company to gush about” in her 2010 year in review.